xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 ### Run time with simple buffering

 In this and the following test case we measured the time before invoking the run call and immediately after getting the result of the neural network.
-This means that other times like the time spent resizing the image are not included.
+This means that other times, such as the time spent resizing the image, are not included.
 Therefore it does not reflect the total amount of frames actually processed in one second.

 <div style="text-align:center;margin-bottom:20px"><img src="/images/mlkit/fps_graph.png" alt="FPS comparison chart!" /></div>

 When we tried both models processing only one frame at any given time (and dropping frames when busy) we found that CoreML is slightly faster than ML Kit.
 CoreML takes an average of 30 ms to process each frame while ML Kit takes 32 ms.
-This difference comes because CoreML uses the GPU which ML Kit doesn't.
+This small difference comes because CoreML uses the GPU, which ML Kit doesn't.
+We would expect the difference to be bigger but we have noted that CoreML sometimes does not run as fast as other solutions which use Metal directly.
-With other models this difference could be bigger.
+With other models this difference could also be bigger.

 ### Double buffering

 When we allow up to two frames to be run at the same time we can see the per frame performance of these models change.
-In this test we show the results separately for when the camera is set to 30 or 60 FPS.
+In this test we show the results separately for the cases where the camera is set to 30 or 60 FPS.

 <div style="text-align:center;margin-bottom:20px"><img src="/images/mlkit/two_frames.png" alt="FPS comparison chart!" /></div>

 This chart shows how much time it takes to process one frame.
 We see in this chart that CoreML takes 42 ms on average no matter if the camera runs at 30 or 60 FPS, which is to be expected as the heavy workload of the model is on the GPU.
-However when running it at 60 FPS we sometimes get periods where it only takes 33 ms to process a frame.
+However, when running it at 60 FPS, we sometimes get periods where it only takes 33 ms to process a frame.
 There is however also an increase in CPU usage, which we saw in the Xcode Debug window, which is related to the increased number of frames being handled and resized.

 On the other hand we see that with ML Kit there is a bigger difference between having the camera at 30 FPS or 60 FPS.
-If we run at 60 FPS then each frame takes longer to process as there is more overlapping between the process times of the frames and everything is done in the CPU.
+If we run at 60 FPS, then each frame takes longer to process as there is more overlapping between the process times of the frames, and because everything is done in the CPU.
 However it is to be noted that both end in the same number of processed frames per second.

 ### The real frames per second

-Here we compare how many frames the model really processes per second.
+Here we compare the wall time, i.e. how many frames the model really processes per second.
 This includes the time needed to resize the image frames from the camera as well as the time the GPU and CPU are idle in between frames.

 <div style="text-align:center;margin-bottom:20px"><img src="/images/mlkit/real_fps.png" alt="FPS comparison chart!" /></div>